 Some mortgage programs are designed to compete directly with the FHA, although you’ll probably need a higher credit score to qualify.
 When comparing rates, be sure to look at the entire cost of the loan.
 Last year, the FHA had to request its first taxpayer bailout in its 79-year history.
 It doesn’t want to go back to Congress with a request for money this June, so the FHA has been raising its premiums and now requires mortgage borrowers to purchase private mortgage insurance for the life of the loan.
 These changes to the FHA has an adverse effect on mortgages and adds significantly to the cost of a mortgage over a 30-year time frame.

-Five percent down-payment mortgages from several lenders
+5 percent mortgages from several lenders

 Still, low down-payment home loans offered by the FHA, the U.S. Department of Agriculture and the Department of Veterans Affairs will give you a point of reference, so shop those groups first.
 Because these loans are backed by the federal government, lenders are usually less stringent than with their own programs.
 Credit unions, which are nonprofit, offer other potential loan channels to explore as well.
 Local savings banks might be inclined to take a greater risk.
 And look into local government programs as well.